rer019/Exam8048/README.md

 # Running and skiing captured by Garmin Vivoactive 4s

 This project is my exam in the course HEL-8048 at UiT.
-This is a repository with scripts to visualize running and skiing data.
+This is a repository with scripts to visualize running, skiing and weather data.

 ## Data